River-Mochi/CS2-Templates/docs/prefabSystem.md

 Examples: processing rate, storage capacity, vehicle capacity.

 Other values are used to produce or update **instance runtime components** that are not fully “hot-reloaded.”
-Workers are often represented by instance-side systems that compute or cache a runtime worker limit (ex: `WorkProvider.m_MaxWorkers`).
+Workers are represented by instance-side systems that compute or cache a runtime worker limit (ex: `WorkProvider.m_MaxWorkers`).
 Existing buildings may not re-run the “recompute my workforce limit” path just because you edited the prefab.

 ### Practical takeaway
-Example, if the mod scales worker counts:
+Example, if the mod scales something like worker counts:
-- **Best practice:** write scaled worker values onto the prefab (`WorkplaceData`), but:
+- Write scaled worker values onto the prefab (`WorkplaceData`), but:
   - Existing buildings might not fully update until a refresh event:
     - rebuild the building, or
-    - add/remove an extension, or
-    - add/remove an upgrade (when available)
+    - add/remove an extension, or add/remove a building upgrade (when available)
-- Avoid “mutate everything at runtime” unless you really know the full dependency chain (it’s easy to break simulation invariants).
+- Avoid “mutate everything at runtime” unless you really know the full dependency chain (easy to break simulation invariants).

 ---